tomverelst/prommer/README.md

 # Prommer [![Build Status](https://travis-ci.org/tomverelst/prommer.svg?branch=master)](https://travis-ci.org/tomverelst/prommer)

+Prommer is an application for demo purposes for my [Monitoring with Prometheus](https://ordina-jworks.github.io/monitoring/2016/09/23/Monitoring-with-Prometheus.html) blog post.

 **A silly contraction between Prometheus and Docker**

 Prommer is a simple target discovery service for Prometheus using Docker.